danielsaidi/website_danielsaidi/_bands/mandelkrantz.md

 year-from: 1996
 ---

-Mandelkrantz was a fun project that just recorded one song.
+Mandelkrantz was a fun project with people from Panzified.
+We recorded one of my songs and created a small demo where we ate Mandelkrantzes to our heart's delight.